Rep. Elijah Cummings

 Cummings is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot was a member of the House of Representatives in 2020 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).